ext4n/FTPSTLK/README.md

       v.
 1.06 from 16.08.21
 - Added options for suggestions in the form of text or buttons to choose from.
 - The translation has been finalized.
 - Minor improvements and bug fixes.

+     v.
+1.07 from 16.08.21
+- Added a dark theme.
+The ability to choose between light and dark dark.
+- Corrected translation in some places
+- Minor improvements and bug fixes.